James Willcocks: Military career as a general officer

 In early January 1902, Willcocks received orders to go to South Africa, and issued a statement to say how welcome he found this order, as he had never before been unemployed.
 He was graded as a colonel on the staff while employed on special service in South Africa.

 After serving only a couple of weeks in the late stages of the Second Boer War, Willcocks was transferred to India in late February, to assume command of the Belgaum district.
-He was promoted to the substantive rank of colonel on 29 March 1902, on the day he took up command with the temporary rank of brigadier-general while so employed.
-He was promoted major general and given a brigade in 1906, was appointed Companion of the Order of the Bath (CB) in the 1907 Birthday Honours, and commanded the Bazar Valley Field Force against the Zakka Khel clan of the Afridi in February and March 1908, was given command a division in March 1908 and promoted lieutenant-general for distinguished service in the field following his command of the Mohmand Field Force in July 1908.
+He was promoted to the substantive rank of colonel on 29 March 1902, on the day he took up command with the temporary rank of brigadier general while so employed.
+He was promoted major general in December 1906, and given command of a brigade and was appointed Companion of the Order of the Bath (CB) in the 1907 Birthday Honours.
+He was promoted to command the Peshawar Division in January 1908 and commanded the Bazar Valley Field Force against the Zakka Khel clan of the Afridi in February and March 1908, and promoted lieutenant general for distinguished service in the field following his command of the Mohmand Field Force in July 1908.
 In October 1910, he was appointed to the command of the Northern Army.
 In the 1913 New Year Honours he was appointed Knight Commander of the Order of the Star of India (KCSI).
 He was appointed Knight Commander of the Order of the Bath (KCB) in 1914.

 In 1914 Willcocks was given command of the Indian Corps in France.
-He was appointed Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 1915 Birthday Honours, and was promoted general in May 1915, but resigned in September 1915 after friction with Sir Douglas Haig, who commanded the First Army.
+He was appointed Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 1915 Birthday Honours, and was promoted general in May 1915, but resigned in September 1915 after friction with General Sir Douglas Haig, who commanded the First Army of the British Expeditionary Force (BEF).

 Willcocks was given the colonelcy of the Loyal Regiment (North Lancashire) from April 1916 until his death.